Anchor Bend Knot

 Making This Bend - Step One

 The first thing you may ask is why this is called a bend and not a hitch?
 Well you are right, it ties like an end hitch.
 You may call it an Anchor Knot if you like.
-Just know it works securing your anchor.
-Assume the ring in the picture is on your anchor.
+Just know it works securing your rope to a ring in your boat as well as your rope to your anchor.
 The first step to tie this bend (hitch) is to pass the working end or your rope over and through the ring twice as in this picture.

 The next step in making this bend (hitch) is to pass your working end of the rope over the standing part then under and through the two loops made around the ring as shown in the picture.
 Pull this knot tightly now against the ring of your anchor.
 This forms a tight and secure closure on your anchor as shown in the picture below.